Ewa6/quoteable-service/docs/tutorials/update-subscribers-quote-preferences.md

 ## Update subscriber's quote preferences

-To update a subscriber's quote preferences, you need to send a `PUT` request to the `/subscribers/{id}` endpoint with the updated preference information.
+To update a subscriber's quote preferences, you need to send a `PATCH` request to the `/subscribers/{id}` endpoint with the updated preference information.

 Follow these steps:

 1. Open your API testing tool (e.g., Postman).
 2. Create a new request with the following details:
-    - METHOD: PUT
+    - METHOD: PATCH
     - URL: `{{base_url}}/subscribers/{id}` (replace `{id}` with the actual subscriberId)
     - Headers:
         - Content-Type: application/json